ssg8288/Surviellance-Bomb-Diffusion-Robot/README.md

 <h3> <b> Changes Required ✍ </b> </h3>

->>Now, I want to replace the control system with a gsm based control or a wifi enabled system so that the crawler can be controlled wirelessly and globally just by sitting from any part of the world without any limitations.
+>>Now, I want to replace the control system with a Internet based control or a wifi enabled system so that the crawler can be controlled wirelessly and globally just by sitting from any part of the world without any limitations.

 >>Next upgrade which I am looking for in it, is the incorporation of GPS system so that we can get accurate pin point locations and locate it from a place and keep a track of it from anywhere.

->>Wifi or gsm controlled robotic arm
+>>Internet controlled robotic arm

 >>Also, I'm Open to other upgradations in my project 👀 .